ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 This documentation is **<u>only for developers or advanced users</u>**.
 Sandbox **users** please refer to [Installer Script](../installer/README.md) documentation.

-This folder contains the Infrastructure as Code or Terraform code to create a **Sandbox** with an **Openshift** (ROKS) cluster on IBM Cloud Classic with a Cloud Pak.
-At this time the supported Cloud Paks are:
+This folder contains the Infrastructure as Code or Terraform code to create a **Sandbox** with an **Openshift** (ROKS) cluster on IBM Cloud and additional Cloud Paks.
+At this time the supported components are:

 - ROKS stand alone cluster in either VPC or Classic
 - Automation Foundation (IAF)